-Don't get us wrong - we think LED Christmas lights are one of the greatest products ever to come down the pike but by selective in your shopping you can be sure that the lights you purchase will offer you years of trouble-free amusement.
+Don't get us wrong - we think LED Christmas lights are one of the greatest products ever to come down the pike, but by being selective in your shopping, you can be sure that the lights you purchase will offer you years of trouble-free amusement.

 But make any of the 6 mistakes that people sometimes make when shopping for LED Christmas lights, and you might end up less than satisfied.
 Here are the mistakes to avoid while shopping for your lights this season:

 One of the many advantages we offer our customers is the assurance that we'll only source products from the top manufacturers.
 And even so, we constantly monitor the quality of the products we're buying from those manufacturers.
 So you can be assured that the lights you buy from us are the finest on the market.
 That's why the lights you buy from us today will still be part of your Christmas display years down the road.
 And your frustrated neighbor who buys from the big-box stores?
 He'll likely be working on his second, third, fourth sets of lights - if he didn't learn his lesson along the way.
 And in the end, who do you think will actually spend less for Christmas lights?
 Yep, that'd be you.